The City of Weirton is looking to hire 18-24 year-olds

 Assistant City Manager DeeAnn Pulliam says they have decided to extend the deadline for the next couple of months.

-She says they only have 2 applicants so far, when they normally have eight to fifteen.
+She says they only have two applicants so far, when they normally have eight to fifteen.

 This program provides summer jobs for the Weirton residents who are between the ages of 18-24 doing maintenance and other outside work.